Fred Kabotie: Early career and personal life

 After his graduation in the 1920s, the Museum of New Mexico hired Kabotie to paint and bind books for a salary of $60 per month.
 Elizabeth DeHuff hired him to illustrate books.
 The George Gustav Heye Center in New York City commissioned him to paint a series depicting Hopi ceremonies.
 He also sold works to private collectors.
 Kabotie primarily painted with watercolor on paper.

 In 1930 Kabotie moved back to Shungopavi, Arizona, where he lived for most of his life.
 He was initiated into the Wuwtsimt men's society and married Alice Talayaonema.
 They eventually had three children together.

-In 1932 Kabotie's work was featured in the American Pavilion at the Venice Biennale.
+In 1932 Kabotie's work was featured in the American Pavilion at the Venice Biennale, along with the work of Zia Pueblo artist, Ma Pe Wi, and several other Native American artists.

 Architect Mary Colter commissioned Kabotie to paint murals in her Desert View Watchtower at the Grand Canyon National Park in 1933.
 The centerpiece of the wall paintings include a circular motif divided into quadrants depicting the Hopi snake legend.
 Other paintings in the tower depictions of Muyingwa, the God of Germination; Lalakontu, Women's Secret Society dancers; Pookongahoyas, the Twin War Gods; Baloongahoya, the Little God of Echo, and numerous depictions of celestial phenomena.

 In 1937 Oraibi High school opened for Hopi students, and Kabotie taught painting there for 22 years (1937–1959).

 He was an advisor at the 1939 Golden Gate International Exposition in San Francisco, California, where he worked with curators Frederic Huntington Douglas and Rene d'Harnoncourt on a show of Native American art.

 In 1940 he was commissioned to reproduce the precontact murals at Awatovi Ruins, which were shown at the Museum of Modern Art and other locations in the United States.